BrainbaseHQ/brainbase-kafka-template/README.md

-# Brainbase Kafka
+# Brainbase Kafka Template

-Kafka is an internal AI worker for Brainbase that helps with creating integrations.
+This assignment requires you to create the Brainbase Kafka internal AI worker.

-## Installing Kafka
+## Installing the template

 ### Prerequisites